jetbrains-academy/refactoring-java-course/InliningCode/MiddleManCodeSmell/Practice/task.md

 Apply the Inline Method refactoring and directly use the `DataProvider` class in the `Client` class.

-Do not forget to remove `MiddleMan` class after that.
+Do not forget to remove the `MiddleMan` class after that.
 </div>

 <div class="hint" title="Shortcut for Inline refactoring">